reactjs/rfcs/text/0000-create-shared-state.md

 # Motivation

-Even though the solution can easily created in user-land my motivation is the following to add it to core API:
-- Most of developers would not know about it's existence if it's not mentioned in React documentation.
-Usually training sessions, blogs post about React are based on that React core API documentation and tutorial
-- If we agree this solution will replace the Context API at some point it make sense to have it in same place as Context API
-- The code is very small and simple.
-It will not increase the bundle size much

 `createSharedState` results with a cleaner codebase with easily reusable shared state.
 It solves the following concerns with current Context API:
 - Developer need to think where to place the `Provider` component in the tree structure.
 - There is a possibility for placing it in wrong place which will result in errors or performance issues.